israice/HTML-LiveStream-TV-Wall/README.md

 ### v0.0.3
 - added promo for 5 second when minimizing thw player

+### v0.0.4
+- when zoom out the video start 5 sedonds from strach
+- when zoon out dont show image on the same video
+- when zoom out change site to full screen mode

 ### FUTURE PLANS

 - create and connect github pages for deployment